cdvx/time-tracker/README.md

 To run this project locally, you need the following;
 - Python - installed locally
 - Create a `.env` file and populate it with env variables according to the `.env.sample` file
+- git is necessary if the repository is to be cloned, otherwise it can also be downloaded as a zip file

 # NOTE:
 - App may not run properlyif the required environment variables are not set up, especially the email report feature